How Neil Gorsuch could end up as Donald Trump's Supreme Court nominee

 Goldberg calls Gorsuch an "extreme" candidate for his other opinions as well touching on issues such as a women's rights to access of reproductive health care and the rights of workers and consumers.

-But as liberals pour through his record, conservatives stress other factors they say work in his favor.
+But as liberals pore through his record, conservatives stress other factors they say work in his favor.

 For instance, he is from one of those square "fly over states" -- Colorado -- and could bring new perspective to the court.
 At the same time, he spent formative years in Washington where he lived while his mother, Anne Gorsuch Burford, held a top job in the Reagan administration.
 He also worked in the Department of Justice.
 He's an outsider -- with an insider's experience.